The influence of AGN feedback on star formation in red spiral galaxies

 This study investigates the relationship between AGN feedback and star formation in 597 spiral galaxies from 115 low-redshift galaxy clusters, using a multi-wavelength dataset incorporating optical and X-ray observations.
 Key findings include:

-\begin{itemize} \item A majority of red spiral galaxies display AGN or LINER signatures in optical diagnostics, consistent with feedback-driven suppression of star formation. \item A significant fraction of blue spirals shows high X-ray luminosities despite being classified as star-forming or composite (star-forming/AGN) in optical diagrams, indicating hidden or optically obscured AGN activity. \item The combined use of BPT, WHAN, and extended diagnostics \citep[e.g.,][]{Mazzolari2024,Mazzolari2025,Backhaus2025} improves AGN identification, particularly in low-luminosity or emission-line-weak galaxies. \item The partial mismatch between optical and X-ray classifications, especially in blue spirals, supports the role of multi-wavelength diagnostics to uncover AGNs missed in traditional optical surveys due to dilution by H II regions. \item These results support a dual-mode AGN feedback scenario, where AGNs in red spirals are associated with star formation quenching (negative feedback), while those in blue spirals may contribute to or coexist with ongoing star formation (positive feedback). \end{itemize}
+\begin{itemize} \item A majority of red spiral galaxies (70.7\% to 97.0\%, depending on the diagnostic, see Table~\ref{tab:galaxy_classification}) display AGN or LINER signatures in optical diagnostics, consistent with feedback-driven suppression of star formation. \item A significant fraction of blue spirals show high X-ray luminosities, with 40.9\% (9 out of 22) having $L_{X}\geq 10^{41}$ erg s$^{-1}$ and 22.7\% (5 out of 22) exceeding $L_{X}\geq 10^{42}$ erg s$^{-1}$, despite being classified as star-forming or composite (star-forming/AGN) in optical diagrams, indicating hidden or optically obscured AGN activity. \item The combined use of BPT, WHAN, and extended diagnostics \citep[e.g.,][]{Mazzolari2024,Mazzolari2025,Backhaus2025} improves AGN identification by recovering additional AGNs in galaxies where one or more classical BPT lines are weak or undetected.
+For galaxies with most of the emission-line coverage, the classical BPT diagram identifies AGN/LINER activity in $\sim$85\% of red spirals and $\sim$21\% of blue spirals, while extended low-metallicity and low-S/N diagnostics increase the recovered AGN fraction to $\sim$70–100\% in red spirals and $\sim$12–100\% in blue spirals, demonstrating that extended diagnostics are more efficient for identifying AGNs in emission-line-weak and low-metallicity systems, whereas the classical BPT diagram remains robust for strong-line galaxies. \item The partial mismatch between optical and X-ray classifications, especially in blue spirals, supports the role of multi-wavelength diagnostics to uncover AGNs missed in traditional optical surveys due to dilution by H II regions. \item These results support a dual-mode AGN feedback scenario, where AGNs in red spirals are associated with star formation quenching (negative feedback), while those in blue spirals may contribute to or coexist with ongoing star formation (positive feedback). \end{itemize}